-The protection function prohibits program/erase operation on the flash memory in the unit of block.
-The protection function is set for code flash and data flash separately.
+The protection function prohibits program/erase operation on the Flash memory in the unit of block.
+The protection function is set for code Flash and data Flash separately.

-In code flash, set the protection function to page 0 to 7 in the unit of page in block0.
+In code Flash, set the protection function to page 0 to 7 in the unit of page in block 0.
 The remaining blocks are set in the unit of block.
-In data flash, the protection function is set in the unit of block.
+In data Flash, the protection function is set in the unit of block.
 Erasing protect setting, all protect bits are erased one time.

 4.1.6.1.
-How to Set the Protection Function
+How to Set Protection Function

-In order to enable a protection function, a protect bit is set to "1" by a protect bit programming command.
+In order to enable a protection function, a protect bit is set to "1" by the automatic protect bit programming command.

 The protection function is enabled under the condition below:

-- 1. [FCPMRm]<MSKn>=1 (Note) - 2.
-Protect bit n=1
+(1) [FCPMRm] < MSKn > = 1 (Note)

+(2) Protect bit n = 1

 At this time, the block n is being protected from programming/erasing.
-When check the status of protect bit, monitor [FCPSRm] after set [FCPMRm]<MSKn>=1 .(Note)
+When check the status of protect bit, monitor [FCPSRm] after set [FCPMRm]<MSKn> = 1.
+(Note)